7 tips for Summer Renewal

 6. 🎧 Create a feel-good summer playlist 🎼

 Want to create good feelings and make memories with your loved ones this summer?
-Why not create your own soundtrack to Summer 2018?
+Why not create your own soundtrack to the summer?
 Music provides a powerful way of experiencing and expressing emotions.
 Music can lift our mood, inspire us, and console us.
 Music also helps us to create and recall memories.
 I love music of many different genres (especially anything that has a dance beat), but nevertheless my taste does not always correspond to that of the rest of the family.
 And given that we are going on a road trip this summer, I have decided that if I don’t want the song of the summer to be “the wheels on the bus” I’d better get intentional about making some new playlists!

 7. 🎪 Attend an outdoor event 🎫